nicklalone/382_sp24/05 - Intro to GIS/05 - Intro to GIS.md

 ---------------- Table of Contents ----------------
 # <a id="reading"></a>Reading for this week
+Mostly this week, we are offering a bunch of tutorials and resources.

 # <a id="midterm"></a> Concepts This Week
 * **Raster** - https://www.caliper.com/glossary/what-is-raster-data.htm